A note on Gauss operators and quantizations of Yang-Mills theories: Conclusion

 \section{Conclusion}

-We have shown that it is impossible to quantize non-abelian Yang-Mills gauge theories with a Gauss operator which is Lorentz covariant and generates a residual subgroup of local gauge transformations.
-This excludes the possibility of having the properties of Feynman quantization of Quantum Electrodynamics.
-In BRST quantization, Lorentz convariance is preserved by breaking $\G$ to the identity, with BRST transformations as the \emph{new} invariance group.
-If the covariance condition is relaxed, one obtains a characterization of the Gauss operators which satisfy (gauge) covariant conservation laws and generate non-trivial subgroups of local gauge transformations.
+We have shown that it is impossible to quantize Yang-Mills gauge theories with the properties of the Feynman quantization of Quantum Electrodynamics, namely with a Gauss operator which is Lorentz covariant and preserves a residual subgroup of local gauge transformations.
+If the covariance condition is relaxed, one may obtain a classification of the Gauss operators, which satisfy (gauge) covariant conservation laws and generate non-trivial subgroups of local gauge transformations.

-It is worthwhile to remark that most of the non-perturbative results on gauge field theories\footnote{See the discussion in \cite{FS16, FS19, FS21}.} have been obtained by using such a class of Gauss operators, thanks to their properties of a) preserving locality, b) leaving a residual local gauge group unbroken (helpful for renormalization), whose topology plays a crucial role in solving the $U(1)$ problem and c) satisfying a covariant conservation law, which allows for a simple control of its action on the matter fields.
+It is worthwhile to remark that most of the non-perturbative results on gauge field theories (see the discussion in \cite{FS16}). have been obtained by using such a class of Gauss operators, thanks to their properties of a) preserving locality, b) leaving a residual local gauge group unbroken (helpful for renormalization), whose topology plays a crucial role in solving the $U(1)$ problem and c) satisfying a covariant conservation law, which allows for a simple control of its action on the matter fields.
+Moreover, the vacuum representation of the correspondent field algebra satisfies positivity and therefore has a Hilbert space structure.

+Thus, on one side our results provide a general argument for justifying the recourse to Becchi-Rouet-Stora-Tyutin (BRST) quantization in non-abelian Yang-Mills theories in order to have manifest Lorentz covariance and locality, even if the residual group is not a subgroup of local gauge transformations and involves transformations with ghost fields as group parameters, violating positivity.
+On the other side it adds further support for the distinguished role of the temporal gauge, which proved very useful for a non-perturbative approach and results in non-abelian gauge theories.